 Our vision is that social robots can contribute to Europe’s aim to teach every child a second language through one-to-one tutoring.
 Social robots are becoming increasingly part of our society, and can support humans in a multitude of ways – in health care, elderly care, entertainment, and education.
 The role of a social robot as a second language tutor can facilitate the one-to-one tutoring of children using a perfect model of the target language, while at the same time being proficient in children’s mother tongue.
 Moreover, being situated in the physical world, interactions with a social robot can be multimodal and refer to concrete objects and events, thus enhancing the learning environment of the child.

-At the same time, tutoring robots have considerable market potential.
+Yet, once successful, tutoring robots have considerable market potential.
 They could find their way into formal education, as assistive teaching technology offering one-to-one tutoring to children who need additional support or who enjoy an additional challenge.
 But there is also potential in the edutainment market for language tutoring robots; the already large edutainment market has room for social robots for informal home education.
-The project aims to explore and exploit the potential of social tutoring robots in formal education, and to a lesser extent, in informal education.